NiccoloCase/cognitive-workflow/doc/DOCUMENTATION.md

 - Specialized HashMap supporting dot notation for nested access
 - Examples: `car.wheels.1.pressure`, `users.0.addresses.1.city`
 - Deep copy capabilities for data isolation
-- **Critical**: Requires comprehensive unit testing for all new functionality
+- **Critical**: Requires comprehensive unit testing for all new functionality!
+Any modification to the execution context must be reflected in the InputMapper and PortAdapter services.

 ### Current Execution Model